 This Data Summary reports the results of basic analyses of greenhouse and some reactive gas data submitted to the WMO World Data Centre for Greenhouse Gases (WDCGG) by contributing organizations and individuals.
-This issue covers observations from 1968 through 2013, based on data reported to the WDCGG by November 2014, except for the greenhouse gas species CO2, CH4, N2O, SF6 and halocarbons, for which the submission period ended in July 2014.
+This issue covers observations from 1968 through 2014, based on data reported to the WDCGG by November 2015.
 The Data Summary includes analyses of global, hemispheric and latitudinal monthly mean mole fractions of greenhouse and some reactive gases calculated using data from observations at marine and continental surface-based stations, and provides current information on the state of mole fractions of these gases.